Tulip-Dev/tulip/doc/python/creatingvisualizations.rst

 ===============================================================================

-Starting the 4.4 release of Tulip, a new module called :mod:`tulipgui` is available allowing to create and manipulate Tulip views (typically Node Link diagrams).
+Starting the 4.4 release of Tulip, a new module called :mod:`tulipgui` is available allowing to create and manipulate Tulip views (typically node link diagram views).
 The module can be used inside the Python Script editor integrated in the Tulip software GUI but also through the classical Python interpreter.